brucehajdu/fastapi-lambda-case-study/README.md

 To deploy the environment automatically, you can use the script located in `bin/deploy.sh`.

-This script will build the Docker images, push them to Amazon ECR, and deploy the infrastructure using Terraform.
+This script will deploy some initial Terraform for the ECR repos, build the Docker images, push them to ECR, and deploy the rest of the infrastructure.
 It will also allow you to tear the environment down when you're done.

 To deploy or tear down the environment, run the following command: